 According to the CDC, the virus spreads from person to person mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 A person can also get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.

 The virus that causes COVID-19 is spreading very easily and sustainably (going from person to person without stopping) between people.
 A person can be infectious before showing symptoms, which is why it is important to practice proper social distancing measures.
 To reduce the risk of infection, older adults should avoid leaving their homes unless it's critically necessary.

 Call us at 1-800-755-7102 now to be instantly directed to a Client Care Manager near you or fill out the form below.

-To learn more about our companion care in Bellevue and the surrounding areas, and the steps we’re taking in keeping seniors safe and well at home, contact us any time.
+To learn more about our Kent care services in the surrounding areas, and the steps we’re taking in keeping seniors safe and well at home, contact us any time.